stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

     This feature is not yet available in PHP.
-Please use the Stormpath Admin Console UI or by using the REST calls provided below to enable or disable the password reset email.
-For updates, you can follow the `ticket on Github <https://github.com/stormpath/stormpath-sdk-php/issues/106>`_.
+Please use the Stormpath Admin Console UI or by the REST calls provided below to enable or disable the password reset email.
+For updates, you can follow this `ticket on Github <https://github.com/stormpath/stormpath-sdk-php/issues/106>`_.

 In Stormpath, password policies are defined on a Directory level.
 Specifically, they are controlled in a **Password Policy** resource associated with the Directory.
 Modifying this resource also modifies the behavior of all Accounts that are included in this Directory.
 For more information about this resource, see the :ref:`Password Policy section in the Reference chapter <ref-password-policy>`.